JamesSkemp/words/content/post/tutorial-aspnet-c-sharp-wcf-webhttp-service-with-jquery-part-1-loan-object.md

 +++
-title = "Tutorial: ASP.NET (C#) WCF WebHttp service with jQuery: Part 1 - Loan object" summary = "In this tutorial, leading up to a WCF WebHttp service that can be queried with jQuery, we create a simple loan object, with associated methods." draft = false comments = true date = "2010-06-22T21:15:00-05:00"
+title = "Tutorial: ASP.NET (C#) WCF WebHttp service with jQuery: Part 1 - Loan object" description = "In this tutorial, leading up to a WCF WebHttp service that can be queried with jQuery, we create a simple loan object, with associated methods." draft = false comments = true date = "2010-06-22T21:15:00-05:00"